 At Mission With A Vision, we focus on:

-• Offering emotional and social support to help them thrive through counseling
+- Offering emotional and social support to help them thrive through counselling

-• Encouraging reconciliation with families of the girls when possible and desired
+- Encouraging reconciliation with the families of the girls when possible and desired

 This is a movement led by the very people affected by these issues.
 Girls and women are reclaiming their futures, reshaping their communities, and ensuring that the next generation will have greater freedom and opportunity.